 Are Penny Stocks Worth Buying?

-That the price of a stock represents the value of a company, especially the money the company can produce over time, the expected money that could be returned to shareholders if everything were sold off today, and the overall market sentiment of the business as a whole.
+Remember, the price of a stock represents the value of a company, especially the money the company can produce over time, the expected money that could be returned to shareholders if everything were sold off today, and the overall market sentiment of the business as a whole.
 If you limit your stock searches to something like "the best 1p shares to buy" or "stock prices under a dollar", you'll end up only looking at businesses with long shots to success.
 You could guess right and get lucky, but doing this repeatedly means you have to be very, very right in dramatic ways.

 More Articles about Investing